This post was originally called How to Run a Kick-Off Meeting Like Dr. Flint McGlaughlin of MECLABS and was republished on Marketing Sherpa.

 C = 4m + 3v + 2(i-f) – 2a“

-That sort of proprietary process wizardry has sold a lot of consulting services… And leaning on process does, in fact, have a place later in the sale when people are looking for reasons to say “no”.
+And that sort of proprietary process wizardry has a place – it’s just that the right place is later in the sale when people are looking for reasons to say “no”.

 That’s exactly how Flint uses it.